Aaron-Bopp/TIM/10_Sources/Readwise/Books/books - Born a Crime.md

 ###### ^306654921q

-The legal definition of a white person under apartheid was “one who in appearance is obviously a white person who is generally not accepted as a coloured person; or is generally accepted as a white person… ...
-That’s where the government came up with things like the pencil test.
+The legal definition of a white person under apartheid was “one who in appearance is obviously a white person who is generally not accepted as a coloured person; or is generally accepted as a white person… That’s where the government came up with things like the pencil test.
 If you were applying to be white, the pencil went into your hair.
 If it fell out, you were white.
 If it stayed in, you were colored.
 You were what the government said you were.
 Sometimes that came down to a lone clerk eyeballing your face and making a snap decision.
-Depending on how high your cheekbones were or how broad your nose was, he could tick whatever box made sense to him,…
+Depending on how high your cheekbones were or how broad your nose was, he could tick whatever box made sense to him, thereby deciding where you could live, whom you could marry, what jobs and rights and privileges you were allowed.

 ^306654921